awesomerank/awesomerank.github.io/lists/willianjusten/awesome-audio-visualization.md

 - [three.js](http://threejs.org/) - Three.js is a library that makes WebGL easy to use.
 - [Two.js](https://jonobr1.github.io/two.js/) - A two-dimensional drawing API geared towards modern web browsers.
 It is renderer agnostic enabling the same API to draw in multiple contexts: SVG, Canvas, and WebGL.
 - [BabylonJS](http://babylonjs.com/) - A complete JavaScript framework for building 3D games with HTML5, WebGL and Web Audio.
-- [Web Audio Extension ★145](https://github.com/spite/WebAudioExtension) - A Chrome extension to play with Web Audio.
+- [Web Audio Extension ★146](https://github.com/spite/WebAudioExtension) - A Chrome extension to play with Web Audio.
 - [Cinder](https://libcinder.org/) - A community-developed, free and open source library for professional-quality creative coding in C++.
 - [Processing](https://www.processing.org/) - An open source programming language and integrated development environment built for the electronic arts, new media art, and visual design communities.
 - [HYPE_processing](http://www.hypeframework.org/) - Collection of Processing classes that performs heavy lifting tasks while using a minimal amount of code writing.
-- [The Force ★84](https://github.com/shawnlawson/The_Force) - Live coded shader editing with audio input.
+- [The Force ★85](https://github.com/shawnlawson/The_Force) - Live coded shader editing with audio input.
-- [Hylogen ★339](https://github.com/sleexyz/hylogen) - Purely functional language embedded in Haskell for expressive live coding of fragment shaders (with audio input).
+- [Hylogen ★346](https://github.com/sleexyz/hylogen) - Purely functional language embedded in Haskell for expressive live coding of fragment shaders (with audio input).
 - [Peaks.js](https://www.npmjs.com/package/peaks.js) - Modular client-side JavaScript component designed for the display of and interaction with audio waveform material in the browser.
-- [Clubber.js ★157](https://github.com/wizgrav/clubber) - Application of music theory in audio reactive visualizations.
+- [Clubber.js ★164](https://github.com/wizgrav/clubber) - Application of music theory in audio reactive visualizations.
+- [wavesurfer.js](https://wavesurfer-js.org/) - A customizable audio waveform visualization, built on top of Web Audio API and HTML5 Canvas

 ## People to Follow